dendibakh/perf-book/chapters/11-Machine-Code-Layout-Optimizations/11-5 Function Splitting.md

 Notice, that we disable the inlining of cold functions by using the `noinline` attribute.
 Because without it, a compiler may decide to inline it, which will effectively undo our transformation.
 Alternatively, we could apply the `[[unlikely]]` macro (see [@sec:secLIKELY]) on both `cond1` and `cond2` branches to convey to the compiler that inlining `cold1` and `cold2` functions is not desired.

 Figure @fig:FunctionSplitting gives a graphical representation of this transformation.
 Because we left just a `CALL` instruction inside the hot path, the next hot instruction will likely reside in the same cache line as the previous one.
-This improves the utilization of CPU Front-End data structures such as I-cache and DSB.
+This improves the utilization of CPU Frontend data structures such as I-cache and DSB.

 <div id="fig:FunctionSplitting">
 ![default layout](../../img/cpu_fe_opts/FunctionSplitting_Default.png){#fig:FuncSplit_default width=50%}